joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 // output: 0 1 2 3 4 5 6 7 8 9 10
 ```

-We can move the `increment` call to happen every time the instance is printed; cleaning up the call site even more and making `MySomething` a bit more aware of itself and context.
+We can move the `increment` call to happen every time the instance is printed; cleaning up the call site even more and making `MySomething` a bit more self-aware, self-managing, and context-aware.

 ```php
 class MySomething